-Every month Band Together releases an “album” of musical resources to members, with a theme based on a particular genre, era, or style of music.
-Albums for 2018 will include:
+New members start with Vibrations—Surf Music then gain access every month to a new “album” of musical resources, with a theme based on a particular genre, era, or style of music.

 Going for Baroque—The Baroque Period

 I Got Rhythm—Composers of the Great American Songbook

 Classical Gas—Overview of Classical Music

 Happy Trails—Cowboy & Western

 Each monthly album includes these 11 tracks

 An in-depth look at the genre/era/style featured that month, including its history, artists, and music.

 A featured interview with a leading artist or composer associated with the album’s genre.

 An in-depth look at the particular musical instruments associated with the genre, including their history and how they are made, as well as interviews with a manufacturer or artisan maker.